 Frustration with people not using headphones in public

-For some reason, a surprising number of people think it’s appropriate to do various activities without headphones in public — this includes FaceTime conversations, playing video games, watching TV shows, etc.
+For some reason, a surprising number of people think it’s appropriate to do various activities without headphones in public — this includes video calls, playing video games, watching TV shows, or even blasting music.

 How do you handle these situations?

-I’m curious how you guys feel about this.
-Am I off base for finding this terribly inappropriate, or am I in the minority and need to get over myself?
+I’m curious how y’all feel about this.
+Am I off base for finding not using headphones in public to be terribly inappropriate, or am I in the minority and need to get over myself?

 If you’re as annoyed by this stuff as I am, what’s the correct way to deal with it?
 I’m a much more passive person than I used to be.
 I avoid conflicts at almost any cost, because I’m just damn tired and don’t think they’re worth it.
 But I also hate myself for not saying anything, if that makes sense.

 So what’s the correct thing to do ?

 - Not say anything, and just deal with it?
 That’s what I’ve been doing, but I’m also irked, so…

 - Say something directly to the person?
 This would be the most satisfying, but is also most likely to lead to a confrontation, which I’m looking to avoid

 - Bring it to the attention of the flight attendant and lounge staff?
 I hate putting them in an uncomfortable situation, and sometimes it can be hard to handle this subtly